-You may choose to send us information which personally identifies you.
+You may choose to provide CFTC personnel information which personally identifies you.
 For example, you may complete an on-line form, request materials, send a complaint concerning a regulated person or entity, report suspicious activity, send a comment or input on a proposed rule, or email the CFTC through our websites.
 Such information is used to respond to your request and to help us get you the information you have requested.
 We also use the information for the specific purposes identified on each form or on the web page requesting information.

 For example, if you send us a comment letter on a proposed rule, that letter becomes part of the CFTC’s comment file and generally is available to the public.
 The comments help the CFTC and other members of the public evaluate proposed Commission actions.
 If you register on www.cftc.gov and submit large trader data through the Position Entry for Reportable Traders application (PERT Online), this data will be used by the Commission for market oversight, e.g., oversight of trader activities and enforcement of speculative position limits.

-If you choose to provide personal information, you are consenting to the CFTC’s use of that information and permitting that it be shared with CFTC employees and contractors to conduct official business.
+If you choose to provide personal information, you are consenting to the CFTC’s use of that information and allowing the information to be shared with CFTC employees and contractors to conduct official business.
 Such employees and contractors are subject to confidentiality restrictions to protect your personal information.
-The information may also be shared by the CFTC with third parties to advance the purpose for which you provide the information, including law enforcement and other federal or state government agencies.
+The information may also be shared by the CFTC with third parties to advance the purpose for which you provide the information, including law enforcement, foreign government authorities, and other federal or state government agencies.
 Your information will only be used to perform official business for which it was collected and for other uses compatible with the purposes for which it was collected.
 For example:

 a.
 Evaluate the merit of an award;